ukoda/lcd4linux-ax206/README.md

 ## Current status

-- Now building and working on Rocky 8.6 with DPF and X11 drivers.
+- Now building and working on Rocky 8.6 and Mint with DPF, X11 and VNC drivers.
+- Now building and working on native Raspberry Pi with DPF driver.
 - Added display mirroring feature.
 - Added a graphics based bar graph.

 See below for details on added features.

 ## Warnings

 I am an embedded systems engineer more used to writing C code for bare metal systems and basic Posix tools.
 The way I do things here may not be the proper way for such a project but the lack of documentation in the original project left me unable to simply build a binary I needed.
 Therefore I have simply done what works for me.
 If you don't like it I would refer you back to the original project.
 I will try and make commits somewhat atomic so they may still be of use in other forks as a reference for potential changes.

 An example of the troubles you may have is the first commit was to replace all the C files tabs with spaces.
 This was because when I opened the source files with Sublime and the indentation looked terrible.
 The core reason is that Sublime, in both it's default settings and my personal prefrences, has a different number of spaces that a tab represents from whatever the original project expects.
 I'm sure there is a standards for this but I have only been coding since 1978 so I am yet to work out what that standard is.
-However I have found if you set the tab to your prefered indentation as spaces only then all is good with the world and all editor just work.
+However I have found if you set the tab to your prefered indentation as spaces only then all is good with the world and all editors just work.
 My pedantic attitude about this is likely to break the ability to merge with the upstream fork, sorry, thems the breaks if you want to use this code.

 Be aware that AIDA64 is actually Windows software, not the displays themselves.
 So while LCD4Linux will work with the 3.5" AIDA64 displays I have purchased so far it will not work 5" AIDA64 displays as these are actaully HDMI.
 The 3.5" USB displays are using the AX206 chipset designed for photo frames but can be hacked for general use.
 All 3.5" USB displays I have purchased so far have the correct firmware for use with LCD4Linux as this appears to be what the AIDA64 software needs.
 Searching online for AX206 displays yields few results so you are better searching for AIDA64 displays then filtering for USB versions only.